quieoo/lmpthash/README.md

 ## 3. Simply run the scripts

-We have provided two pre-configured scripts, `run_small_trace.sh` and `run_large_trace.sh` to guide you through the process of running experiments with different trace files.
-These scripts contain the necessary commands to build the index, which test the program's functionality, including performance and functionality tests for different types of indexes, as well as scalability and reconstruction tests for HiDPU.
+We have provided two pre-configured scripts, `run_small_trace.sh` and `run_large_trace.sh`, to guide you through the process of running experiments with different trace files.
+These scripts contain the necessary commands to build the index and test the program's functionality, including performance and functionality tests for different types of indexes, as well as scalability and reconstruction tests for HiDPU.

 Run the scripts as follows:
 ```
 chmod +x run_small_trace.sh
 ./run_small_trace.sh